-Let $g$ be the first return map of the flow $\phi$ to the Poincar\'e section\footnote{For the construction of the first return map and of the Poincar\'e section the reader can refer to \cite{NZE} or \cite{ABZ}.} (it is easy to check that the Poincar\'e section is equivalent to the unit circle $\S$).
-In this case $g$ is $\Cinf$ everywhere except at one point which belongs to the stable manifold of the saddle point and which we will assume to be zero (we identify $\mathbb S^1$ with $\left[-\frac{1}{2},\frac{1}{2}\right]_{-\frac{1}{2}\sim\frac{1}{2}}$).
-We denote by $a$ and $b$ respectively the left-sided limit and the right-sided limit of the discontinuity point and by $U=(a,b)$.
+Let now $g$ be the first return map of the flow $\phi$ to the closed transversal.
+The existence of $g$ is guaranteed by Theorem 2.6.1 in \cite{NZE} and by the absence of closed trajectories for Cherry flows.
+Observe that $g$ is $\Cinf$ everywhere except at one point which belongs to the stable manifold of the saddle point and which we will assume to be zero (we identify $\mathbb S^1$ with $\left[-\frac{1}{2},\frac{1}{2}\right]_{-\frac{1}{2}\sim\frac{1}{2}}$).
+We denote by $a$ and $b$ respectively the left-sided limit and the right-sided limit of the orbit of the discontinuity point $0$ and by $U=(a,b)$.

 We consider now the flow $\varphi$ obtained by reversing the direction of $\phi$.
 The repelling point of $\phi$ becomes an attractive point for $\varphi$ which is then a Cherry flow like in Cherry's example (\cite{Cherry}).
-In this case, the first return map $f$ of $\varphi$ to the Poincar\'e section is a circle endomorphism which is $\Cinf$ everywhere with the exception of the points $a$ and $b$ where it is continuous and it is constant on the interval $U=(a,b)$.
-Moreover, after a change of coordinates, on a half open neighborhood of these two points $f$ can be written as $x^{\frac{\lambda_1}{-\lambda_2}}$ where $\lambda_1>0>\lambda_2$ are the eigenvalues of the saddle point $p_s$ of $\phi$ (for more details see \cite{ABZ}, \cite{NZE}, \cite{MvSdMM},\cite{my}).
+In this case, the first return map $f$ of $\varphi$ to the closed transversal is a circle endomorphism which is $\Cinf$ everywhere with the exception of the points $a$ and $b$ where it is continuous and it is constant on the interval $U=(a,b)$.
+Moreover, after a change of coordinates, on a half open neighborhood of these two points $f$ can be written as $x^{\frac{\lambda_1}{-\lambda_2}}$ where $\lambda_1>0>\lambda_2$ are the eigenvalues of the saddle point $p_s$ of $\phi$.
+The respective formula for $g$ is clearly $x^{\frac{-\lambda_2}{\lambda_1}}$.